GauravWalia19/minfile/README.md

 bash test.bash
 ```

 * Enter the filename to convert.
-Now you can see converted min file in mfiles in test directory.
+Now you can see converted min file in mfiles in tested directory.

 ## USAGE